 Note: calculations rounded to nearest ten-thousandth of a degree

 Note: The DLL uses 16-bit calculation for the fine angle and since the lower byte in the fine register is ignore (don't care), the math works out correctly.

-When programmed for an output, the “wrap” compares the commanded output with actual voltage read on the I/O pin (against thresholds programmed to determine state).
-When programmed for an input, the “wrap” acts as a redundant read – both level reads must agree.
+Additionally, each channel has a "wrap" circuit that handles a specific channel complement while being scanned or multiplexed.
+The external VCC and GND applied are used for output drive switching and biasing for the drive FETs.
+When programmed for output, the "wrap" circuit compares the commanded output with the actual voltage read on the I/O pin against thresholds programmed to determine the state.
+When programmed for input, the "wrap" circuit acts as a redundant read, and both level reads must agree.

-If VCC and GND is removed, this only shuts down the output drive and pull up/down current source.
-The control and “wrap circuits” are still ‘alive’ and expect the channel(s) to be on line and operational (with VCC/GND)
+If VCC and GND are removed, this only shuts down the output drive and pull-up/down current source.
+The control and "wrap circuits" remain active and expect the channel(s) to be online and operational.

-Background built-in-test (BIT), utilizing the wrap, is typically utilized in an ‘operating’ system, where the system is initialized, VCC and GND has been applied, the ‘loops’ are on, and I/O is being operated.
+Built-in-test (BIT), utilizing the wrap, is typically used in an operating system, where the system is initialized, VCC and GND are applied, the loops are on, and the I/O is being operated.

 When a channel is used, that channel should have the VCC and GND applied to its bank.
 Open banks, with the BIT wrap circuity still 'online' may product faults because the BIT circuitry is operating and is expecting the channel to be online.
 If channel are not used, an erroneous BIT result can occur, but since the channels are not used, BIT serves no real purpose and results should get ignored.